-Click on the left and right interface arrows to view the other interfaces on the switch.
+Right under the "Interfaces" subtitle, click on the left and right arrows to view the other interfaces on the switch.
 Look for a similar traffic pattern at the same timeframe.

-If determining the source and destination of the traffic is not enough to narrow down the cause, the next step would be to connect a network analyzer to that interface to try to determine the purpose of the traffic.
+If determining the source and destination of the traffic is not enough to narrow down the cause, the next step would be to use NetFlow monitoring to see the traffic flows through the device.